 The Black Tor ferry runs from Rock to Padstow all year round during daylight hours and there is also a water taxi.

-Padstow is 15 minutes from The Olde House and only a short ferry trip across the estuary from Rock.
+Padstow is 20 minutes drive from The Olde House and only a short ferry trip across the estuary from Rock.
 It is an historic and beautiful fishing town and is home to four of Rick Stein’s restaurants.
 The historic harbour is a great spot to eat fish and chips and watch as the fishing fleets come back from sea.

 The streets are lined with lots of foodie and craft shops with lovely gift ideas.
 There are also plenty of boats offering fishing trips so there’s lots to fit in in one day.